-The following general information is provided so that you will have a better understanding of the SBA 7(a) loan program.
-The information is general and each loan application is reviewed individually by Small Business Assistance Corporation.
+The following information is provided to give a better understanding of the SBA 7(a) loan program.
+The information is general and each loan application is reviewed individually by the Small Business Assistance Corporation.

-- The U. S. Small Business Administration generally does not make direct loans.
-The SBA guarantees loans submitted and made by financial institutions, generally banks.
+- The U. S. Small Business Administration does not generally make direct loans.
+Rather they guarantee loans submitted and made by financial institutions, generally banks.

 - The SBA guarantees loans up to $5,000,000 with a maximum guaranteed loan amount of $3,750,000.
-There is no theoretical minimum, however, most lenders are reluctant to process commercial loans less than $50,000.
-(SBAC provides other loan programs for lower loan requests).
+There is no theoretical minimum, however most lenders are reluctant to process commercial loans less than $50,000.
+(The SBAC provides other loan programs for lower loan requests).

 - The prospective borrower will generally be required to provide a capital contribution.
-The minimum contribution will normally be 10% of project request.
+The minimum contribution is normally 10% of project request.

 - An existing business will be required to provide financial statements showing the business: